jlunsw/groupA-Bandits-Public/README.md

 ```
 $ git clone git@github.com:jlunsw/groupA-Bandits.git
 ```
-2. Each of you should do your work under your branch rather than the 'master' one.
+2. Each of you should do your work under your branch rather than the 'main' one.
 ```
 $ git checkout <your branch>
 ```